ReturajProshad/professional-summary/SHIMANA.md

 - Makes onboarding new team members more efficient

 **State Management with Riverpod**
+- **Riverpod** for structured state management and dependency injection
+- Provides **compile-time safety** for dependencies and state access
-- Chosen over Provider/BLoC for superior testability and DI
+- Chosen over Provider for superior **testability and scalability** in large applications
-- Trade-off: Steeper learning curve but excellent for large applications
+- Trade-off: Steeper learning curve compared to Provider, but easier to maintain in enterprise-scale apps
-- Provides compile-safe dependency injection

 ### ⚡ Performance Optimization
-- **Minimized Rebuilds** – Strategic widget splitting using `Consumer`/`Selector`
+- **Minimized Rebuilds** – Split widgets and structured providers to avoid unnecessary widget tree rebuilds
 - **Lazy Loading** – Implemented in heavy lists and data tables
-- **Memory Management** – Efficient disposal of controllers and listeners
+- **Memory Management** – Efficient disposal of controllers and listeners; byte-stream PDF loading to reduce memory usage for large documents
-- **Network Optimization** – Request deduplication and caching strategies
+- **Network Optimization** – Efficient API requests and data fetching strategies to reduce unnecessary network calls

 ### 🔄 Backend Communication
 - **Dio Interceptors** – Automated token refresh and request retry logic